The Funniest and Strangest Casino Supersti -tions

 Do Superstitions Really Work?

 From a scientific perspective?
-No. Casinos are governed by strict mathematics and random number generators.
+No. Casinos are governed by strict mathematics and random number generators, so these rituals do not make you win or lose, no matter what you do.
+Studies also suggest around 80% of gamblers believe in superstitions and use rituals or charms.
 Dice don’t care if you blew on them, and slot reels won’t give you a better return because you wore red socks.

 But superstitions do serve a purpose.
 Psychologists note that rituals give players a sense of comfort, control, and confidence.
+Some gamblers even get into the right mindset before play with small routines, like marathoning films, which can make them feel more confident.
 That little extra belief in luck can make the casino experience more fun and immersive.

 And maybe, just maybe, there’s something to be said for the power of positive thinking.
 After all, part of gambling’s excitement comes from believing that fortune might smile on you at any moment.